endlos99/xdt99/doc/MANUAL.md

 case of using `RORG`, `xas99` automatically relocates the code to address `>6030`.

-Additionally, the first instruction of the original source code must be executable, just like for option 5 programs, unless the program uses an `END` directive with label, pointing to the start address (see `ascart.asm`).
+The start address of the cartridge should be provided by an `END` directive with a corresponding label (see `ascart.asm` as an example).
+If no label or no `END` directive is found, the first instruction of the generated code is used as entry point, so the first word must be executable.

-As an aside note, we can manually relocate the relocatable segments of a program with the rebase option `-a`.
-Thus, if a program is placed with only `RORG`, we can use `-a` to move it to any memory address.
+As a side note, we can manually relocate the relocatable segments of a program with the rebase option `-a` during assembly.
+Thus, if the source code does not contain any `AORG` or `XORG` directives, we can use `-a` to move the generatred code to any memory address.

 The resulting file with extension `.rpk` can be used as-is with the MAME
 emulator:

-    $ mame64 ti99_4a -cart ascart.rpk
+    $ mame ti99_4a -cart ascart.rpk

 In MAME, the TI menu screen will show `2 HELLO CART`, and pressing 2 will run the (trivial) sample program.
 Note that the programs runs without the 32K